Skip to main content

 • grinding

-Players generally find the grinding aspect of the game to be a mixed experience; while it can be tedious and time-consuming, it also offers a balance between grinding and creative map building.
-Many appreciate the addictive nature of the gameplay and the community involvement, but some express frustration with the slow progression and the reliance on player ratings for rewards.
-Overall, the grind is seen as a necessary component that can detract from enjoyment if not balanced well with other gameplay elements.
+Players generally find the grinding aspect of the game to be a mixed experience; while it can be tedious and time-consuming, it also offers opportunities for creativity and community engagement through map-making.
+Some appreciate the balance between grinding and level building, while others express frustration over the slow progression and reliance on player ratings for rewards.
+Overall, the grind is seen as a core element that can enhance or detract from the enjoyment, depending on individual preferences.

 • “You'll need a second life for grinding.”